curious-bigcat/Multi-GPU-Audio-Transcription-Pipeline/README.md

 ## Detailed Step-by-Step Instructions

 1. **Execute the SQL setup file in Snowflake worksheet**
-   - Open `setup.sql` in your Snowflake worksheet and run all statements to create the required database, schema, warehouse, compute pool, and network integration.
+   - Open `snowflake_setup.sql` in your Snowflake worksheet and run all statements to create the required database, schema, warehouse, compute pool, and network integration.

 2. **Import the notebook file and run container on the created GPU pool compute**
-   - Import `Audio Processing - Distributed Inferencing v2.ipynb` into your Snowflake ML runtime or compatible Jupyter environment.
+   - Import `distributed_media_transcription_pipeline.ipynb` into your Snowflake ML runtime or compatible Jupyter environment.
    - Ensure the runtime/container is configured to use the GPU compute pool created in step 1.

 3. **Enable network external access integration for the notebook**